-Fund asset allocation when considering all investments 100% of the investments made are in economic activities that qualify as sustainable investments under the EU SFDR Regulation (2019/2088 Art 2).
+When considering all investments (including cash, which is considered as "not sustainable" investment), 99.4% of the investments made are in economic activities that qualify as sustainable investments under the EU SFDR Regulation (2019/2088 Art 2).

+Asset allocation

-Asset allocation describes the share of investments in specific assets.
+describes the share of investments in specific assets.